Welcome to the homepage of Miguel Vences

 Lemurs and tenrecs, miniature chameleons and giant snakes, poison frogs and colorful cichlid fishes: Madagascar's animal assemblages are unique, diverse and highly threatened by extinction.
 But how did these remarkable animals arrive on Madagascar?
 For long time, this question was unsolved and had been considered to be one of the largest biogeographic mysteries.
 Madagascar is isolated since the Cretaceous period from all other continents.
 Fossils from the end of that period, around 70 million years old, suggest a very different assemblage of ancient animals without any obvious relationships to Madgascar's current fauna: dinosaurs and marsupial mammals, lungfishes and gars, vegetarian crocodiles and giant toads walked on the island in that period.
 Two articles published in PNAS shed light on the origins of Madagascar's extant vertebrates.
 Using a comprehensive timetree of Madagascar's endemic vertebrate clades we assessed that the ancestors of most of these animals arrived around the KT-boundary, 70-60 million years ago, on Madagascar's shores, and that the key for their current species richness was the subsequent colonization of rainforest.
 In parallel, Karen Samonds and collaborators reached similar conclusion based on an analysis of the arrival patterns of these vertebrate clade ancestors in Madagascar which supported hypotheses drawn from paleogeographic and paleoclimatic reconstructions.

 Crottini, A., O. Madsen, C. Poux, A. Strauß, D.R.
-Vieites & M. Vences (2012): Vertebrate time-tree elucidates the biogeographic pattern of a major biotic change around the K–T boundary in Madagascar. – Proceedings of the National Academy of Sciences of the USA, in press.
+Vieites & M. Vences (2012): Vertebrate time-tree elucidates the biogeographic pattern of a major biotic change around the K–T boundary in Madagascar. – Proceedings of the National Academy of Sciences of the USA 109: 5358-5363.

 .